 Mongolia is a large country placed right between China and Russia.
-It’s also the world’s most sparsely populated with a population of just over 3 million.
+It’s also the world’s most sparsely populated with just over 3 million inhabitants.

-Rich natural resources have drawn China to invest in Mongolia.
+Rich natural resources, along with the region’s New Silk Road, have drawn Chinese to invest in Mongolia.
 The much larger neighbor needs resources such as oil and coal as it depletes its own.

 Once isolated from the global economy, Mongolia has benefited from a massive amount of Chinese capital flowing in.
 China has in some ways overwhelmed the much smaller frontier market to its north.

-The result has made Mongolia one of the fastest growing economies in the world.
+The result has made Mongolia one of the fastest growing economies on the planet.
 Double-digit annual growth was common in the 2000s, but economic issues and inefficiency in government led to a slowdown.
 Mongolia had “only” 7.8% growth in 2014.